keluskarsamrudhi/HospitalRatingEstimation/README.md

-### The data provided contains hospital's general info, customer ratings, readmissions & deaths info, quality of care info and complications info, among others.
+### The data provided contains hospital's general info, customer ratings, readmissions & deaths info, quality of care info and complications info, among others
-### The objective is to identify  key features which which affect the hospital’s overall rating.
+### The objective is to identify  key features which which affect the hospital’s overall rating

 ### Best Models:
 1. Linear Regression (Ridge)